 One of my favourite acting teachers used to run a scene class.
 People would come up, do a scene.
 His first question was always “What do you want?”.
 If you didn’t have an answer, you had to sit down.
 Lesson over.

-People are driven by desire.
-Wants or needs that push us into action and make us do something.
-You desired to learn about acting techniques, so you searched the term in your preferred search engine, and you start to read.
+People are driven by desire: wants or needs that push us into action and make us do something.
+You desired to learn about acting techniques, so you searched the term in your preferred search engine, and you started to read this article.
 Your desire pushed you into action and that action led you here.

-In the acting world this desire is called an Objective.
+In the acting world, this desire is called an objective.
 It is what you character wants in any given moment.
-You can have big wants which occupy a whole character arc, or little wants which might only last for a line or two.
+You can have big wants which occupy a whole character arc (a super-objective) or little wants which might only last for a line or two.
 But you must always have one.
 Being able to identify and then pursue your objective in any given moment is probably the most important technique you can learn.

 If objectives are what you want, actions are how you are going to get it.
-It’s the tactics that you use to achieve your desire.
+They are the tactics that you use to achieve your desire.

-If objective is the what, action is the how.
-By identifying our action/tactic/approach, we are not only pursuing an objective, we are making a choice as to how to pursue it.
+By identifying our action/tactic/approach, we are not only pursuing an objective, we are making a choice as to how to pursue it, and how an audience can come to know and understand our character.
 By exploring our actions, we can bring variety to a scene by trying multiple approaches to achieve the same objectives.

 #3 Imagination – the big ‘IF’